 Today, there are countless tools and pieces of software that can lighten your employees’ workloads.
 Automation services currently exist that can handle the following business processes:

 - Marketing funnel management

-For email marketing optimization, MailChimp can streamline and schedule your email blasts to help get messages out faster.
-For sales, Salesforce, Marketo and other core systems should be a staple in your business’s software lineup.
-There are also plenty of excellent payroll automation services to help you pay your employees, such as Wagepoint and Quickbooks Online.
+For example, MailChimp can streamline and schedule your email blasts to help you get messages out to your audiences faster and with less effort.
+For sales, Salesforce, Marketo and other customer relationship management systems should be a staple in your business’ software lineup.
+There are also plenty of excellent payroll automation services, such as Wagepoint and Quickbooks Online, to help you pay your employees.

-For instance, migrating your data to the cloud, where all team members can easily retrieve and upload data on an as-needed basis, can save you time and effort to keep you focused on your key priorities.
-This list from TechRadar highlights some of the best new productivity tools to speed up your workflows and reduce friction in the workplace.
+In addition, make sure you keep technology updated.
+For instance, migrating your data to the cloud, where all team members can easily retrieve and upload data on an as-needed basis, can save you time and effort, keeping you focused on your key priorities.